dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1249: Religious value instillation is not essential for education.
+### T1249: Religious values in school are unnecessary.

 |Support|
 |---|